 What if my school doesn’t do enough to stop the bullying?

-If you are from a government school and you are unhappy with how the school responds, you can take your complaint to your regional office of the Department of Education.
+If you are from a government school and you are unhappy with how the school responds, you can take your complaint to your regional office of the Department of Education and Training.
 For more information, go to www.education.vic.gov.au.

 What if I go to a private school?